FAQs charity banking

 changing your bank.
 Account switching is becoming easier and

-service which is free to use for consumers, small charities, small
+which is free to use for consumers, small charities, small

 businesses and small trusts.
 The service is designed to make